 - Where two or more people are on the same level of the list above (levels 1. to 6.)

-- Husbands/wives, unmarried partners or partners in a Civil relationship may also jointly and severally liable for the Council Tax.
+- Husbands/wives, unmarried partners or partners in a Civil relationship are also jointly and severally liable for the Council Tax.

 Any agreement made between a landlord and tenant, which states that one of the parties will pay the services or Council Tax as part of their occupation of the property, does not affect who is responsible for the Council Tax bill for the property.